Second Seminole War: Colonel Worth takes charge

 Colonel Worth offered bribes worth about US$8,000 to Coacoochee.
 As Coacoochee had no real hope of escaping, he agreed to send out messengers urging the Seminoles to move west.
 The chiefs still active in the northern part of the Florida peninsula, Halleck Tustenuggee, Tiger Tail, Nethlockemathla, and Octiarche, met in council and agreed to kill any messengers from the whites.
 The southern chiefs seemed to have learned of this decision, and supported it.
 However, when one messenger appeared at a council of Holata Mico, Sam Jones, Otulkethlocko, Hospetarke, Fuse Hadjo and Passacka, he was made prisoner, but not killed.

 A total of 211 Seminoles surrendered as a result of Coacoochee's messages, including most of his own band.
 Hospetarke was drawn into a meeting at Camp Ogden (near the mouth of the Peace River) in August and he and 127 of his band were captured.
 As the number of Seminoles in Florida decreased, it became easier for those left to stay hidden.
 In November the Third Artillery moved into the Big Cypress Swamp and burned a few villages.
 Some of the Seminoles in southern Florida gave up after that, and turned themselves in for transportation west.

 Seminoles were still scattered throughout most of Florida.
 One band that had been reduced to starvation surrendered in northern Florida near the Apalachicola River in 1842.
-Further east, however, bands led by Halpatter Tustenuggee, Halleck Tustenuggee and Chitto Harjo raided Mandarin and other settlements along the lower (i.e., northern) St. Johns River.
+Further east, however, bands led by Halpatter Tustenuggee, Halleck Tustenuggee and Chitto Hadjo raided Mandarin and other settlements along the lower (i.e., northern) St. Johns River.
 On April 19, 1842, a column of 200 soldiers led by First Lieutenant George A. McCall found a group of Seminole warriors in the Pelchikaha Swamp, about thirty miles south of Fort King.
 There was a brief fire-fight and then the Seminoles disappeared into a hammock.
 Halleck Tustenuggee was held prisoner when he showed up at Fort King for a talk.
 Part of his band was caught when they visited the fort, and Lieutenant McCall captured the rest of Halleck's band in their camp.